ko-build/ko/doc/ko_resolve.md

       --tag-only                 Include tags but not digests in resolved image references.
 Useful when digests are not preserved when images are repopulated.
   -t, --tags strings             Which tags to use for the produced image instead of the default 'latest' tag (may not work properly with --base-import-paths or --bare). (default [latest])
-      --tarball string           File to save images tarballs -W, --watch                    Continuously monitor the transitive dependencies of the passed yaml files, and redeploy whenever anything changes.
-(DEPRECATED)
+      --tarball string           File to save images tarballs
 ```

 ### Options inherited from parent commands